AutoInsurance.com is supported by commissions from providers listed on our site. Read our Editorial Guidelines.

 • con

-• Drive Safe & Save: Save up to 30 percent when you demonstrate good habits by tracking your driving on State Farm’s mobile app.
+• Drive Safe & Save: Often, an accident can lead us to drive more carefully in the future.
+You’ll save up to 30 percent when you demonstrate good habits by tracking your driving on State Farm’s mobile app.

 • Vehicle safety: Passive restraints, anti-theft technology, and other safety features earn you a discount.
 If your car doesn’t have these features, consider installing them or trading in for a safer vehicle.